Megan-M-Wang/TipCalculator-/README.md

 The following **optional** features are implemented:
 * [x] App is divided between screens
+* [x] Keyboard automatically engages when the app starts up on the bill enter page
-* [x] Data is stored using UserDefaults and persists between pages allowing for a last used tip amount feature
+* [x] Data is stored using UserDefaults and persists between pages and uses allowing for a last used tip amount feature
+* [x] Users can also specify a tip percentage outside the provided options
 * [x] Recommendation system implemented so that users can decide tip amount based on service
 * [x] App can be used on any iPhone device as the elements auto-adjust to fit any screen